Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 Wipe it with mineral spirits, coat it with a metal primer and paint it with a gloss.

-Only after all of that is done should you piece it back together or add a new handle.
+You should piece it back together or add a new handle after all that is done.

 Precision Work

 Not all tools are as general as hammers.
-Some are used for extremely precise jobs and can’t be restored through some general process.
+Some are used for specific jobs and can’t be restored through some general process.

 Again, disassemble all of the parts.
 However, instead of soaking in vinegar, you’ll want to avoid its extreme corrosive power in favor of a wire brush, rubbing the metal down until the rust comes off.